zmtcreative/gm-alert-callouts/README.md

 - **[API Reference](docs/FEATURES.md)** - Detailed API documentation and usage examples
 - **[Icon Customization](docs/ICONMAPS.md)** - Guide to creating custom icons and icon maps

+> [!NOTE]
+>
+> This extension and its documentation are still under active development.
+We have tried to be thorough
+> about updating the documentation to reflect the changes to the codebase.
+However, it is certainly
+> possible possible that some of the information in the documenation is inaccurate or just out-of-date.
+Always
+> refer to the source code when in doubt about a feature or functionality.

 ## Requirements